allenbateman/Physics-Engine/README.md

-# MyEngine
+# Collision Engine
-This is  a first attempt to create a physics engine in c++ !
+This is  a first attempt to create a physics engine in c++!

 ## Intro
 This project is a small game where you have to survive destroying incoming asteroids to your position.